julianofhernandez/Trash-Sorting/docs/volunteer-clean-up.md

 1. Sign waiver

-Ensure that you sign [this form](https://docs.google.com/forms/d/e/1FAIpQLSdCMGCegU_LGRD8PWMNdHLlymxKUoUU8md7ebfKLOxcx2ySaw/viewform?usp=sf_link), there will also be physical copies available during the cleanup event if you'd like to sign up there.
-This just ensures that you have given us permission to use your photos and that you won't upload any personally identifiable information or anything that would require us to throw out the pictures without using them.
+If you are over 18, ensure that you sign [this form](https://docs.google.com/forms/d/e/1FAIpQLSdCMGCegU_LGRD8PWMNdHLlymxKUoUU8md7ebfKLOxcx2ySaw/viewform?usp=sf_link), there will also be physical copies available during the cleanup event if you'd like to sign up there.
+If you are under 18 we cannot use your images but appreciate your help with volunteering.
+This waiver ensures that you have given us permission to use your photos and that you won't upload any personally identifiable information or anything that would require us to throw out the pictures without using them.

 2. Turn on location services